There is plenty of controversy and confusion around finding the balance between macronutrients (i.e. protein, fat and carbs).

 However, the satiety impact of protein is much more significant than for fibre.
 You’ll be getting plenty of fibre as you transition to nutrient-dense whole foods, so you won’t need to worry about supplementing with more.

-Rather than prioritising fibre, it’s actually more useful to focus on making sure that the carbohydrates you eat are fibrous.
-As shown in the chart below, we tend to eat significantly fewer calories when our carbohydrates are made up of up to 40% fibre.
+Rather than prioritising fibre, it’s more helpful to focus on ensuring that the carbohydrates you eat are fibrous.
+As shown in the chart below, we tend to eat significantly fewer calories when our carbohydrates comprise up to 40% fibre.

 Why Do You Track Net Carbs Rather Than Total Carbs?